What to Do with Inherited Guns: A Descendants Guide to Gun Ownership

 What to Do with Inherited Guns in Connecticut

 The first way to figure out what to do with inherited guns is to identify the collection.
 Start by looking for the markings on each gun and researching it online.
-This is an easy way to get all the important information about each weapon.
+This is an easy way for every gun owner to get all the important information about each weapon.

 Consider using a spreadsheet to inventory the collection.
-That spreadsheet should include the make, model, serial number, barrel length, caliber, and any unusual or noteworthy features.
+That spreadsheet should include the make, model, serial number, barrel length, caliber, any unusual or noteworthy features, and details to ensure compliance with federal law.

 Figure Out the Value